spheronFdn/documentations/docs/domain-and-https/custom-domain/attach-domain.md

 - While attaching Subdomain to a project, attach the records once in your DNS provider and verify it.
 Thanks to ArGo's **Automated DNS Resolver**, you won't have to change the records after every redeployment

 <img src={require('@site/static/img/sub-domain.png').default} />

+## Default ArGo Subdomain

+We have added this new feature for providing a default subdomain for every project on our platform.
+Now every project created in an organization will have an ArGo subdomain attached to it.

+The subdomain will be like - ```{subdomain}.argoapp.live```, where `subdomain`- `{project-name}{random 8 digits}`

+The default subdomain will always be pointed to the latest deployment that happened in that project.
+It also provides a better naming convention for sharing your project previews with others.

 ## Automated DNS Resolver